eisgroup/ui-render/repos/core/src/pages/eis/guide.md

 - What is `className`?
 `className` is HTML's `class` attribute used for adding CSS class names (as strings) to an HTML element.
 It is called `className`, instead of `class`, because the UI is written in JavaScript, which reserves the word `class` as a language keyword.
+- What style is responsible for $ or % display in table cells?
+renderCell: 'Currency' -> outputs number as currency with $ sign.
+renderCell: 'Percent' -> outputs number as percent with % sign.